elclanrs/jq-tiles/README.md

-  fade         : false, // fade images in addition to the tiles effect random       : false, // animate tiles in random order reverse      : false, // start animation from opposite direction rewind       : false, // reverse animation at a certain percentage in time auto         : false, // Start the slideshow on load loop         : true, // Loop the images when the slideshow is running
+  fade         : false, // fade images in addition to the tiles effect random       : false, // animate tiles in random order reverse      : false, // start animation from opposite direction prevReverse  : false, // reverse the animation based on the image index rewind       : false, // reverse animation at a certain percentage in time auto         : false, // Start the slideshow on load loop         : true, // Loop the images when the slideshow is running